-Despite her years of experience as a health coach (or perhaps because of it), Kelly hasn't forgotten what it's like to believe that Cheez Whiz is a member of an actual food group.
+Despite her years of experience as a health coach (or perhaps because of it), Kelly hasn't forgotten what it's like to believe that Cheez Whiz is part of an actual food group.
 And, no judgment, if you want information on how to transition to eating healthier, her book, Real Food for Rookies, has it organized in step-by-step spades.

 6 Snappy Real Food Comebacks!

 I don't know about you, but I get so tired of the snide comments made when people see how different the food is that I bring to events.
 Not only have I never been good at coming up with in-the-moment retorts, but also, unfortunately, I'm often still stewing about coulda-woulda-shoulda when I get home.

 Dealing with this kind of subtle conflict over the years has dampened my enthusiasm for going to potlucks, even (ok, I admit it, especially) family events.

 That's why I credit Kelly's “Six Excuses for Not Eating Real Food” with preventing me from being known as ‘the family dropout.'

 Kelly outlines all the typical roadblocks to eating healthier that folks throw out verbally and then responds to each one with insight and balance – the perfect answers!

 Now, I not only feel good about how I respond to people “dissing” my healthy dishes at parties, but, even better, these neutral, uplifting conversation starters are helping me find allies in my family.
 (Besides, once they taste my real-food-better-for-you-dish, they're always pleasantly surprised anyway.)

 Chp 16: “6 Real Food Recipes Your Family Will Love” (Kelly Isn't Kidding!)